mpingleton/digital-media-tracker-api/docs/routes/POST/api/auth/login.md

 # POST /api/auth/login

-Authenticates a user using provided login credentials, then creates a session and generates an access token.
+Given a set of login credentials, authenticates a user and creates a session with a JWT access token.

 ## Access Requirements